FilippoBovo/production-data-science/tutorial/c-refactor/README.md

 3. Compare the processed input dataset and expected output dataset

-In predictive modelling, the situation is similar if we take the model predictions as output and we fix the random seed if random processes are involved.
+In predictive modelling, the situation is similar if we take the model predictions as output and, if random processes are involved, we fix the random seed.
 However, if we would like to improve the model along the way, we must allow the output to change, meaning that, instead of testing the exact output, we *test properties* of the output.
 For this purpose, there are some testing tools for Python:

-- [Hypothesis](https://hypothesis.readthedocs.io) — A package for creating unit tests which are simpler to write and more powerful when run, finding edge cases in your code you wouldn’t have thought to look for
+- [Hypothesis](https://hypothesis.readthedocs.io) — A package to create unit tests which are simpler to write and more powerful when run, finding edge cases in your code you wouldn’t have thought to look for
 - [Engarde](http://engarde.readthedocs.io/) — A package for defensive data analysis
 - [Faker](https://faker.readthedocs.io) — A package to generate fake data
 - [Feature Forge](https://feature-forge.readthedocs.io) — A package that provides some help with the boilerplate of defining features and help you testing them